 We transform lives and strengthen communities, by supporting people to make and experience world class theatre and participatory arts.

-Rooted firmly in our local neighbourhood, our branches spread further afield.
-We use the personal as a reflection of the global experience, touring to audiences across the UK and developing national and international partnerships to ensure our work remains innovative, invigorated, excellent and inspirational.
+Rooted firmly in north Kent, our branches spread further afield.
+Led by our founder and Artistic Director Nancy Hirst, we use local stories as a reflection of the global experience.
+We tour to audiences across the UK and develop national and international partnerships to ensure our work remains innovative and invigorated.